top of page

 You are welcome to call me for an initial discussion free of charge, with no obligation to book an appointment.
 We can discuss your concerns and what you hope to gain from speech and language therapy and I can let you know what I offer and what I can do to help.

-• A direct assessment of your child: I will carry out an assessment of your child’s speech, language and communication to identify key areas of strength and need.
-This may involve play activities, structured observation of your child, talking with your child, as well as the use of standardised checklists and assessments.
-The assessment will enable me to establish how often your child is stammering, the type of stammering behaviours in their speech, along with their awareness of it and the impact it may be having on their day to day life.
-I will also compare their overall speech and language development in relation to children of the same age.
+During this session, I will observe your child’s overall speech, language and communication skills through play and conversation.
+I may also make use of standardised checklists or questionnaires.
+These activities will enable me to identify your child’s key areas of strength and any areas of need.
+I will make observations on how often your child is stammering, the type of stammering behaviours in their speech, and establish their awareness of it and the impact it may be having on their day to day life.
+I will also consider their overall speech and language development in relation to children of the same age.

-I may also need to liaise with your child's nursery or school as required.
+I may also need to liaise with your child's school as required.

-I can also provide a full written report of your child’s assessment session.
-This will include the results of the assessment, a summary of your child’s strengths and areas for development and recommendations which may include referral to another professional.
+I can also provide a full written report.
+This will include a summary of your child’s strengths and areas for development as well as recommendations made, which may include referral to another professional.

-I offer a range of specialist therapy approaches which will vary depending on the age of your child and the findings from my assessment.
-I work closely with parents and the child who stammers to establish what you want to achieve from therapy and to ensure that the therapy I offer is effective and tailored to you and your child’s individual needs.
-I also support you with your worries and concerns and ensure that you understand how best to support your child at home.
+I offer a range of support which will vary depending on the age of your child and what you and your child need.
+I work closely with parents and the child who stammers to establish what you would like to achieve from your sessions with me.
+I aim to offer support that is effective and tailored to you and your child’s individual needs.
+I also help parents with their worries and concerns and ensure that you feel confident in how best to support your child at home.

-Therapy can take place face to face or via Skype.
+These sessions can take place face to face or online (e.g. via Zoom).
 The number of sessions each child needs varies.
-I typically start with a 6-8 week block of therapy.
+I may start with a 6-8 week block of sessions.
 Sessions usually last 60 minutes.
-Once we have completed a block of therapy followed by a consolidation period, we will review your child’s progress together and then discuss the need for any further therapy.
+Once we have completed a block of sessions, this will be followed by a consolidation period, and a review session, where we will review your child’s progress together and then discuss the need for any further help.

 Being parents of a son with a stammer can be difficult.
 We had no experience of dealing with it and while we panicked our son’s speech seemed to be in free fall.
 Then we found Alison.
 She immediately put us at ease and gave us basic tools that the whole family were able to use to help.